TevfikSarlak/developer-interview-preparation-app/README.md

 [www.practodev.vercel.app](https://practodev.vercel.app/)

-The Developer Interview Preparation App is a web application designed to help aspiring developers prepare for their interviews by providing questions and resources related to ReactJS and mixed questions.
-The app allows users to choose between classical question and answer format or multiple choice questions, and also allows them to select the number of questions they want to attempt.
+The Developer Interview Preparation App is a web application designed to help aspiring developers prepare for their interviews by providing questions and resources related to HTML, CSS, JavaScript, and ReactJS questions.
+The app allows users to choose between classical question and  multiple choice questions, and also allows them to select the number of questions they want to attempt.

 ## Features